Brittany Gelb

 - Jointly with Lisa Cenek, I wrote formal computer-verified proofs using the software Lean and formalized elementary results on Pythagorean triples.
 Here is a link to our GitHub.

-- At Muhlenberg College, I was advised by Byungchul Cha, and I worked with Heather Chapman and Chooka Weiss on instrinsic Diophantine approximation.
+- At Muhlenberg College, I was advised by Byungchul Cha on a number theory project: I worked with Heather Chapman and Chooka Weiss on instrinsic Diophantine approximation.
 Our paper, Lagrange Spectrum of a Circle Over the Eisensteinian Field, was published in Monatshefte für Mathematik.
 It is available from the journal for view only here and also available on arXiv.

-- At the DIMACS REU, I was advised by Alex Kontorovich, where I developed a computer algorithm using Python, Sage, and Mathematica to generate circle packings from combinatorial data.
+- At the DIMACS REU, I was advised by Alex Kontorovich on a number theory project: I developed a computer algorithm using Python, Sage, and Mathematica to generate circle packings from combinatorial data.
 Here is more about that project.

-- At the Lafayette College REU, I was advised by Megan Cream, and I worked with Kathryn Beck and Lisa Cenek to characterize conditions that guarantee chorded cycle properties in claw-free graphs.
-We submitted a paper to the Australasian Journal of Combinatorics, which is currently under revision.
-Here is a poster that we presented at JMM.
+- At the Lafayette College REU, I was advised by Megan Cream on a graph theory project: I worked with Kathryn Beck and Lisa Cenek to characterize conditions that guarantee chorded cycle properties in claw-free graphs.
+Our paper, Chorded pancyclic properties in claw-free graphs, was published in the Australasian Journal of Combinatorics.

-- At Muhlenberg College, I was advised by Erika Iyengar, and I analyzed growth rate data for a marine snail and determined probable lifespan and seasonal and site-specific growth patterns.
+- At Muhlenberg College, I was advised by Erika Iyengar on an applied math project: I analyzed growth rate data for a marine snail to determine a probable lifespan.

 Resources for Undergraduates in Mathematics